 Also, since canned foods can be stored safely for several years and often involve minimal prep time, they’re incredibly convenient.

-Additionally, they tend to cost less than fresh products.
+What’s more, they tend to cost less than fresh products.

-Bottom Line: Canned foods are a convenient and affordable source of essential nutrients.
+Canned foods are a convenient and affordable source of essential nutrients.

-If you're trying to minimize your exposure to BPA, then eating a lot of canned food is not the best idea.
+If you’re trying to minimize your exposure to BPA, eating a lot of canned food is not the best idea.

-Bottom Line: Canned foods may contain BPA, a chemical that has been associated with health problems like heart disease and type 2 diabetes.
+Canned foods may contain BPA, a chemical that has been associated with health problems like heart disease and type 2 diabetes.